Programme 2026

 AGM followed by:

-Presented by Pepe Martinez
+Presented by Bertie Pearce

 This lecture will be held at Martin Read Hall at Alton College commencing at 7:30pm (doors open 6:45pm) CLICK HERE to see directions.